-What is the safest way to pay: Writing a check vs. swiping a debit card
+What’s the safest way to pay: check or debit card?

 If you’ve signed up for a checking account in the last five years, chances are you were offered a checkbook and a debit card.
 For some people, writing checks is the best way for them to pay their bills—nearly $26 trillion in checks were written in 2018, according to the Federal Reserve’s most recent payments study.
 In some cases, a check is the only method of payment accepted.
 Yet many others rely almost entirely on their debit card for transactions.